 The alliance between China and Russia has been followed by a rapprochement—brokered by China—between Saudi Arabia and Iran.

 But the Europeans seem to be oblivious to the new geopolitical dispensation!
 Germany is not perturbed by the Americans destroying the Nordstream Pipelines.
 It seems quite happy to buy American Liquid Natural Gas at four times the price of the Russian equivalent and, more recently, Biden has been talking about transferring Germany manufacturing to the US.

 It is scarcely believable that Europe is prepared to sacrifice its economic well-being on the altar of a moribund political and economic configuration.
 When will the Europeans dis-engage from the ideological fog that has saturated the Western media and recognise where their true interests lie?
 Perhaps, only a decisive Russian victory in Ukraine will bring them to their senses.

 This modest pamphlet of 44 pages at £4.99 (inc. P&P) puts before the reader facts of which every person in Britain today should be made aware.
-This pamphlet will be shipped after week commencing 24 April 2023.

 It is felt that we are at a turning point in history.
 We are witnessing great changes in the world.
 On 25 February 2023, at the Bolivar Hall in Fitzrovia, London, the opening Conference of No 2 Nato was held.
 It was addressed by leading anti-imperialists and others brave or wise enough to speak out against the danger of another world war.
 George Galloway, the leader of the Workers Party of Britain, gave the opening address, made three speeches and chaired proceedings.
 His speech to the second session of the Conference is reproduced in this pamphlet.
 In it George succinctly summarises the momentous events unfolding about us.